simplex-chat/simplex-chat/blog/20240124-simplex-chat-infrastructure-costs-v5-5-simplex-ux-private-notes-group-history.md

 This version fixed many issues with message delivery stability and also added some diagnostics to identify any other cases when message delivery may stop.
 These fixes should also reduce battery usage, particularly on slow internet connections.

 Other improvements in this version:
 - you can now reveal secret messages by tapping.
-To send a secret message wrap in in # characters, e.g. "\#password\#".
+To send a secret message wrap in "#" characters, e.g. "\#password\#".
 - you can delete the last user profile, simplifying account deletion.
 If you have [hidden user profiles](./20230328-simplex-chat-v4-6-hidden-profiles.md), they won't be deleted in this case, and will be accessible again once you create a new profile.

 ## SimpleX platform